udelcodes/udelcodes.github.io/networks2.md

 # Networks 2

-## Warmup: Blue team send Gold team a CONCEPT via Minecraft
+## Warmup task: Blue team send Gold team a CONCEPT via Minecraft

 Notice that the Heart version of Concept has three distinct parts to each image.